-On May 7, 2019, the Company's Board of Directors authorized the Company to repurchase up to \$50 million of its outstanding common stock in accordance with safe harbor rules under the Securities Exchange Act of 1934.
+On May 7, 2019, the Board authorized the Company to repurchase up to \$50 million of its outstanding common stock in accordance with safe harbor rules under the Exchange Act.
 Any such repurchases will depend upon market conditions and there is no guarantee that the Company will repurchase any particular number of shares or any shares at all.
-As of December 31, 2023, there have been no repurchases of common stock.
+As of December 31, 2024, there have been no repurchases of common stock.